Huurcheck Jongeren

 If you rent a new property, check the rent with the rent tribunal (Huurcommissie) within 6 months(!).
 If you are overpaying, the rent will be reduced retroactively.
 After six months, you still have the right to rent reduction, but not retroactively, unless you have a temporary contract.
 In that case, you can still retroactively lower the rent up to 6 months after the end (or extension) of the temporary contract.

-Even without a written contract, you have tenants’ rights – an oral agreement is also legally valid!
-This means that your landlord, just like with a written rental agreement, cannot for example simply evict you overnight or increase your rent every month.
-Proving that you have an agreement might be a bit more challenging.
-Therefore, it is essential to document as much as possible in writing, like by keeping records of all contact and confirming orally discussed matters via email.
+Even without a written rental contract you have rental rights – a verbal agreement is also legally valid!
+This means, for example, that your landlord, just like with a normal rental agreement, cannot just evict you overnight, or raise your rent every month.
+The rental agreement is just a little harder to prove without a written contract.
+Therefore, it is important to record as much as possible and confirm verbal agreements by email.
+Among other things, make a record of rent payments.

-Do you want to know what type of contract you have?
-Have it checked for free by !WOON.
+Want to know what kind of contract you have ?
+Have it checked for free at !WOON.
+Here you can find more information about different types of contracts (in Dutch)..

 For more information about your security of tenure go to https://www.wooninfo.nl/english/ -> Security of Tenure